madalinignisca/madalinignisca.github.io/_posts/2015-05-18-publishing-a-blog-with-jekyll.markdown

 categories: jekyll, blog, publishing
 ---

-While many people prefer WordPress or other blog publishing platforms, I really enjoy simplicity and prefer to have a better option when it's about hosing a website.
+While many people prefer WordPress or other blog publishing platforms, I really enjoy simplicity and prefer to have a better option when it's about hosting a website.

 Static site generators have been available for a longer timeline then database driven web applications are.